Is Beef Good for the Planet?

 In sum, the fact that some fraction of the world’s rising demand can be met with marginal lands, human-inedible feed, and grazing practices that can sequester carbon does not in any way negate the climatic impact, land footprint, or threat to biodiversity of global beef production.

-In fairness to the new beef revisionists, they are not the only prominent voices making fanciful claims about how to address the environmental impacts of beef consumption.
+In fairness to the regenerative agriculture proponents, they are not the only prominent voices making fanciful claims about how to address the environmental impacts of beef consumption.
 Many advocates claim that the only solution to the environmental consequences of meat production is for everyone to become a vegetarian.
 Some technologists, meanwhile, suggest that plant or cell-based meats might soon represent a large-scale alternative to meat consumption.

 And while there is a grain of truth to each of these arguments, neither holds up well under scrutiny.
 There is little evidence that behavioral change of the sort entailed in a global vegetarian future is remotely plausible.
 Despite decades of vegetarian advocacy in the US, for instance, meat consumption is projected to hit record highs in 2018, and American beef consumption remains higher than almost anywhere in the world.